sanderu/maxmind_updater/README.md

 # maxmind_updater
 Keep local maxmind database up to date

-Maxmind GeoLite2 database files gets updated continously.
+Maxmind GeoLite2 database files gets updated continously (every Tuesday).
-City/Country every first Tuesday of the month.
-ASN every Tuesday.

-Scripts takes one argument (pretty selfexplanatory): cc = City/Country asn = ASN
+Scripts takes one argument (pretty selfexplanatory):

+cc = City/Country

+asn = ASN

+all = ASN/City/Country

-Crontab entry:
+Crontab entry (examples):

-Update City/Country DB every first Tuesday of the month (i.e. day 1-7 and Tuesday):
+If you only want to update City/Country DB every Tuesday of the month:

-0  8   1-7 *   2   /bin/bash /path/to/update_maxmind.sh cc
+0  15   *   *   2   /bin/bash /path/to/update_maxmind.sh cc

-Update ASN DB every Tuesday:
+Update all DBs every Tuesday:

-0  8   *   *   2   /bin/bash /path/to/update_maxmind.sh asn
+30  15  *   *   2   /bin/bash /path/to/update_maxmind.sh all

+## REGISTRATION NEEDED!
+Due to GDPR/CCPA MaxMind changed their EULA as per December 30th 2019 requiring

+you to register at their website to be able to download the databases.

+Registration is free.

+You will have to generate a license key to use within the script:

+Account -> Services -> My License Key -> Generate Key